AA Sponsor

 Expand list

 An AA sponsor is a member of Alcoholics Anonymous with at least one to two years of sobriety under their belt.
 They assist another member, known as the sponsee, in navigating the core elements of the AA program (known as The Twelve Steps).
+NA sponsors serve the same purpose within the 12-step program for those recovering from drug addictions.
 The ideal sponsor is a compassionate and empathetic individual who can be relied upon for support and guidance in issues related to alcohol dependence and sobriety.
 Sponsorship plays a crucial role and is a valuable resource within the 12-step recovery process.

 What Is Alcoholics Anonymous (AA)?